Skip to main content

 Note

-To ensure your data flow remains fully supported and aligned with our latest standards, we encourage all customers to migrate to the modern On-Premise Client (OPC) by the end of December 2026.
+To ensure your data flow remains fully supported and aligned with our latest security standards, we recommend planning and executing your migration to the modern On-Premise Client (OPC).